Kromtar/EasyOCR-ONNX/README.md

 ## About the export tool
 The tools for exporting EasyOCR models to ONNX only work if you have access to a CUDA-accelerated Nvidia graphics card.
 We must have the corresponding drivers in **CUDA version 11** and working in coordination with Docker.

 Alternatively, you can download the models already exported from this [Drive folder](https://drive.google.com/drive/folders/1n_LOrJHkMVcZhyCgg37PYMAcsJ7_Sxsn?usp=sharing).
-After downloading the models corresponding to the language you want to use, you have to leave the files in `easyocr_hybrid_onnx/easyocr/onnx_models` using the names: `detection_model.onnx` and `recognition_model.onnx` accordingly.
+After downloading the models corresponding to the language you want to use, you have to leave the files in `onnx_models` folder using the names: `detection_model.onnx` and `recognition_model.onnx` accordingly.

 Model export assumes:
 - That only 1 batch will be worked with.
 Tests have not yet been performed in order to have models that support multiple barch.